18 Oct How Strong Are Your Brand’s Guts?

 In an era of decreasing personal freedom.”

 This statement gives you a view under Harley’s “manhole cover” to see the inner workings of their iconic brand.
-This statement lets their employees know who their target market is and drives their branding, advertising, and marketing (incl. digital marketing) efforts.
+This statement lets their employees know who their target market is and drives their branding, advertising, and marketing efforts.
 Their success comes from the fact that they consistently deliver on their brand promise, a strong component of which is “freedom.”
 Harley is consistently delivering the message to their target audience that when you buy a Harley-Davidson product, you are getting a slice of freedom.
 They even use the hashtag, #FindYourFreedom.
 Check out this awesome Harley-Davidson commercial!:

-Another company with a strong internal brand culture is Southwest Airlines.
+Another company with a strong internal brand is Southwest Airlines.
 As noted in an article by Lewis Lazare in the Chicago Business Journal: “MBLM, a New York City-based brand intimacy agency, released its 2017 Brand Intimacy Report for the airline industry, and the results show Southwest notched — by far — the highest Brand Intimacy Quotient (BIQ), a 25.4, among the nation’s four major domestic carriers.
 Brand Intimacy Quotient reflects the degree of emotional connection consumers have to a particular brand.”

 How does Southwest consistently accomplish this?
 Well, if you ask them they will tell you “heart sets them apart.”
 Heck, even their New York Stock Exchange symbol is LUV!
-How about that for staying on message and letting their target audience know where they are coming from?!
+How about that for staying on message and letting their target audience know where they are coming from?
 While other major airline carriers have had setbacks and bankruptcies, Southwest has been profitable for 41 consecutive years.
 That is not by accident.
-That is a result of having a strong bond with their customers that start at their core.
+That is a result of having a strong bond with their customers that starts at their core.

 Southwest’s founder, Herb Kelleher, built love into the airline from the start.
 From Stan Phelps’ 2014 Forbes’ article, “Southwest Airlines Understands The Heart Of Marketing Is Experience”, “ Herb Kelleher encouraged informality and wanted staff to have fun at their jobs.
 Employees were valued, with Kelleher acknowledging births, marriages, and deaths by notes and cards.
 Staff were encouraged to pitch in and help out, especially at check-in, giving Southwest turnaround times less than half the industry average.”

 The concept of love for their passengers and what they do is reflected in their brand voice ~ the personality of your brand that is determined, in large part, by the words you use and the sentences you write in your marketing and content.
 Check out Southwest’s mission: “The mission of Southwest Airlines is dedication to the highest quality of customer service delivered with a sense of warmth, friendliness, individual pride, and company spirit.”
-And here is how they use their brand story to describe their definition of love, “Southwest has been in LUV with our Customers from the very beginning.
+Here is how they use their brand story to describe their definition of love, “Southwest has been in LUV with our Customers from the very beginning.
 Therefore, it’s fitting that we began service to San Antonio and Houston from Love Field in Dallas on June 18, 1971…”